-These superficially simple matching tasks involve significant background reasoning, about the users' interests and activities, and about real-world data, such as location and time, both current and planned.
-They require a substantial software infrastructure that is capable of travelling with the user, but also supplying substantially more computational power than a standard mobile device.
-It must also be capable of semantic analysis of a users writings and actions, if not in real time, at least in a time frame that is practically useful, depending on context (consider the two examples above: the temporal requirements of the corresponding notifications are quite different).
-SerenA's target users cannot be assumed to be expert computer users, and therefore it must work with them in ways that are both easy to use and engaging.
+These superficially simple tasks involve significant background reasoning, about users' interests and activities, and about real-world data, such as location and time, both current and planned.
+They require a substantial software infrastructure that can travel with the user, but also supply substantially more computational power than a standard mobile device; this is sometimes referred to as "the Mobile Dilemma".
+The infrastructure must also be capable of semantic analysis of a user's writings and actions, if not in real time, at least in a time frame that is practically useful in context (consider the examples above: the temporal requirements of the corresponding notifications are quite different).
+Serena's target users cannot be assumed to be expert computer users, and therefore it must work with them in ways that are both easy to use and engaging.

-Thus, under detailed scrutiny, the superficially simple idea of SerenA quickly expands from an engaging and useful tool to an archetypal general AI problem, including language understanding, proactive semantic reasoning, intelligent interaction and pervasive presence.
-The only factor to reduce the challenge is the nature of serendipitous discovery itself: unusually in computer science, and only within reason, the system can be usefully ambiguous or wrong.
-This is so because, ultimately, SerenA forms a hybrid system with its users, and unexpected, off-the-wall information from the computational part of the hybrid can nevertheless usefully inform or stimulate the human part.
-Therefore, SerenA has reduced responsibility for correct reasoning: its suggestions need only be useful; they do not have to be logically correct.
+Thus, under detailed scrutiny, the superficially simple idea of Serena quickly expands from an engaging and useful tool to an archetypal general AI problem, including language understanding, proactive semantic reasoning, intelligent interaction and pervasive presence.
+The only factor to reduce the challenge is the nature of serendipitous discovery itself: unusually in computer science, and only within reason, the system can be usefully ambiguous or even wrong.
+This is so because, ultimately, Serena forms a hybrid system with its users, and unexpected, off-the-wall information from the computational part of the hybrid can nevertheless usefully inform or stimulate the human part.
+Therefore, Serena has reduced responsibility for correct reasoning: its suggestions need only be useful; they do not have to be logically correct.